 After all of the turmoil from losing my Invisalign when on holiday I was absolutely terrified about going to see my orthodontist.
 Not because he is particularly fearsome or because I thought he would lecture me- he’s a pretty laid back kind of guy fortunately, but because I thought he would tell me that I had done irreparable damage to my treatment.

 So, in the interests of doing the right thing I would like to point out here that losing your Invisalign braces and having to skip two aligners isn’t just stupid, it’s really really stupid.
 I could easily have messed up much of the good work that has so far been done with my teeth.
-Compliance is everything with Invisalign braces and according to my orthodontist I am very fortunate not to have caused myself a lot more problems and put my treatment back by months.
+Invisalign compliance is everything and the difference between and average and great result with Invisalign braces.
+According to my orthodontist I am very fortunate not to have caused myself a lot more problems and put my treatment back by months.
 I think what saved me is that fact that although I skipped directly from set 5 to set 8 on my lower teeth, I actually wore set 8 full time for over a month whilst on holiday, only whipping them out occasionally to overindulge in red wine and other holiday extravagances.
 That month of enforced wear without being able to change my aligner seems to be what really gave my teeth time to settle down into their shiny, new, much shifted positions.
 Nonetheless, don’t do it!

 As for my upper arch, regular readers may remember that I had just finished treatment on my upper teeth and was wearing my upper 6 aligner (before I lost it…) as a retainer.
 Having moved back to aligner number 5 as a substitute to the lost number 6 my orthodontist says that there is little point in re-ordering #6.
 Apparently, the movement from one aligner will be only 0.1mm whereas the cost to replace the lost tray will be the rather grand sum of $150.
 I’m trusting his judgement on this one and as far as I can tell my teeth still look as good as they did….